orangetrafficcone/HTML-Motion-Sensor/README.md

-# HTML-Motion-Sensor
+# HTML Motion Sensor

-1.5-day motion sensor project!
+A browser-based motion sensor made with HTML for a school project.
+It uses the supplied camera for image subtraction to detect motion